devofspine/spinedemo/README.md

 20190609
 	One more down, 9998 to go.
 Additional rightstick keys for laptop keyboards.
 20190607
-	Statically linked binary with no dependencies expcept GL and SDL2 20190605
+	Statically linked binary with no dependencies except GL and SDL2 20190605
 	Initial release
 ```